PERT - Postsecondary Education Readiness Test

 determine couse placement in mathematics, reading and

 A free practice test is available when you create an account at http://www/perttest.com.
-Additional test prep materials are also available for purchase.
+Additional test prep materials are also available for purchase from this website.

 |All of the PERT assessments are untimed so you have as much time as you need to consider each question before submitting your answer.You will not be permitted to change your answer once you have moved on to the next question, and you will not be permitted to leave a question unanswered.
 Each of the three subtests includes 25 questions, and you should expect to spend approximately 45 - 60 minutes on each subtest.
 If you do not know the answer to a specific question, you are encouraged to try and answer the question by eliminating one or more of the answer options and then select from the remaining choices.
 You will not be allowed to bring a calculator with you; however, for certain questions on the math subtest, a pop-up calculator will be available for your use.
 Your scores on each assessment will be available immediately after you submit and you will receive a copy of the results.|

-The State of Florida requires a placement exam from ACT, SAT-I or PERT for all students who intend to earn a degree.
-Test scores must be on file before you register for classes.
+First-time-in- college degree seeking students and students who have not met college level competency should take the PERT prior to registration.
 Test scores used for initial enrollment cannot be more than two years old.
 Test scores will not be required for non-degree seeking, transient, and transfer students who have completed appropriate English and math courses.

 The fee for the PERT is $5.00 per subtest or $15.00 for the entire battery, payable to Chipola College at the time of testing.
 Fees are non-refundable.

-High school students attempting to qualify for Dual Enrollment or Early Admission will be allowed to take the PERT at the Chipola College Testing Center only one time.
+High school students attempting to qualify for Dual Enrollment or Early Admission will be allowed to retake the PERT at the Chipola College Testing Center after 30 days, but they will be required to pay the fee of $5.00 per subtest.
 (There is no restriction on the number of times a prospective Dual Enrollment or Early Admission student may take the ACT and/or SAT.)

 |123-150||MAC 1105 OR HIGHER|